christinereina/Factory.Solution/README.md

-# <h1 align = "center"> Star-on | Star-off Factory
+# <h1 align = "center"> Staron / Staroff Industries

 <img align = "center">

 ![Preview](./Factory/wwwroot/img/machine.png)

-<h4 align = "center"> *The Sneetches got really quite smart on that day,
+<h5 align = "center"> The Sneetches got really quite smart on that day,

-*The day they decided that Sneetches are Sneetches*
+The day they decided that Sneetches are Sneetches*

-*And no kind of Sneetch is the best of the beaches.*
+*And no kind of Sneetch is the best of the beaches.

 ##### <h4 align = "center">  Many-to-Many Relationships, Indepedent Project for Epicodus, 08.7.2020